 Choosing The Correct Cassette Lockring Tool

 Most cassette lockrings require an FR-5.2 lockring tool, which has 12 notches, and a diameter of 23.5mm.
-These tools fit most common brands like Shimano, Sram, Chrisking, etc. These common FR-5.2 lockring tools also work on other fasteners on the bike like: suspension fork lowers, crank extraction nuts, center lock disk brake disks.
+These tools fit most common brands like Shimano, Sram, Chrisking, etc. These common FR-5.2 lockring tools also work on other fasteners on the bike like: suspension fork lowers, crank extraction nuts, centre lock disk brake disks.
 Also, most Lockring tools will also fit torque wrenches.

 Here are the different types of lockring tools: